- November 22, 2016

 The fresh chlorination process of a cold water tank typically requires it to be drained and then cleaned to remove residue, debris and scale.
 The tank should then be re-filled with fresh water and chlorine or sodium hypochlorite dosed in to the appropriate concentration.
 Engineers should then shut off the main inlet to the tank and test the water for the appropriate disinfection levels.

 At Water Hygiene Services we have qualified staff who can advise on your water chlorination requirements, including which disinfecting agent you should use and what dosing concentration and frequency is required.
-This will be a bespoke recommendation based entirely on your individual needs, so contact us today for further information.
+This will be a bespoke recommendation based entirely on your individual needs, so please contact us today for further information or complete the box below.